JacksonHagood/CPP_Basics/04_Functions/functions.md

 ### Pass by Pointer

-> Note: pass by pointer is discussed more in Section 09: Pointers.
+> Note: pointers are discussed more in Section 09: Pointers.

 A final way to pass parameters is with **pass by pointer**.
 Pass by pointer is really just a special case of pass by value that leverages how pointers work to change a specific location in memory.
 In practice, this will produce the same results as pass by reference, but it does require the data type to be changed to a pointer.
 A side effect of arrays being pointers is that arrays are always passed by pointer (functions will change the original arrays).